lost-pixel/lost-pixel/README.md

 # GitHub Action for Lost Pixel integration

-Run visual regression test on your Storybook stories and conveniently compare and approve visual differences using a UI.
+Run visual regression tests on your Storybook stories and conveniently compare and approve visual differences using a UI.

 ## Setup